 3. Once there is an agreed plan, it must be operationalised.
 Any operationalisation of an energy efficiency plan or policy requires that the legislator creates the necessary collateral measures and/or that the correct government bodies have the empowerments to implement a plan, whilst quite some plans or even regulation is lacking such empowerments or collateral measures and thus are not fully promising.
 For example the UK announced that gas boilers would be replaced by low-carbon heating systems in all new houses built after 2025.
 Such a policy announcement would require a change in the building regulations to prohibit installation of gas boilers or the empowerment for the authorities to impose low-carbon heating systems.
 There has not yet been regulatory action to update the UK’s building regulations and so it is difficult to see how this policy will become a reality.

 4. For a detailed catalogue of empowerments see the two articles: “Empowerments (Part I): typology” and “Empowerments (Part II): The empowerment checklist”.
 With the right empowerments, the relevant government body may be able to enact delegated regulation in the form of standards or rules, impose obligations on actors, which are underpinned by sanctions, and foresee concrete verification measures, if needed including third parties.
-But with the right empowerments, the relevant government body might also create incentives to make actors move further towards energy efficiency than legally required.
+But with the right empowerments, the relevant government body might also create incentives to make actors move further towards energy efficiency by regulation than legally required.
 Means to that end include quality labels, public praise, advantages in public tenders, waivers from periodic emissions inspection obligations, longer validity of certificates and other indirect financial incentives such as lower insurance rates or privileged access to subsidies or grants.
 Comprehensive empowering of the administration is ever more important in so far as technical standards and requirements must be often adapted to technical progress.
 Regarding the various possibilities of adaptation to technical progress, see Section 3.12 of the Handbook “How to regulate?”.

 Promoting energy efficiency by regulation is important to foster the necessary market conditions and steer consumer behaviour towards making climate change obligations a reality.
 The examples contained in this howtoregulate update covered buildings, transport and industry, citing regulatory techniques such setting clear requirements and standards, tax credits, training and education approaches and market-based schemes.
 No one regulatory action is a silver bullet and so a suite of regulatory actions are necessary to create the right conditions for an energy efficient life.